infernojs/inferno/README.md

 );
 ```

-Please note: class components (ES2015 classes) from `inferno-component` **do not** support the same lifecycle events (they have their own lifecycle events that work as methods on the class itself).
+Please note: class components (ES2015 classes) from `inferno` **do not** support the same lifecycle events (they have their own lifecycle events that work as methods on the class itself).

 ## Development vs Production modes